gabriel-rodriguez-qcx/qcx_api/README.md

 - To speed up that first request a worker with sidekiq gem to warmup the cache could have been implement, but I was short on time :p

 # API Resources
+There is an postman collection on root folder, `qcx_api.postman_collection.json` for your convenience.

 ## Most accessed questions